winnie1994/spark/docs/docs/dyno-stdlib.md

 # Dyno Standard Library

-The Forge `dyno` system provides a standard library of `Dyno` blocks that cover most of the built-in functions in GLSL ES 3.0, including data conversion, logic, math, trigonometry, linear algebra, texture lookups, transforms, managing uniform variables, hashing & RNG, and of course managing splat data.
+The Spark `dyno` system provides a standard library of `Dyno` blocks that cover most of the built-in functions in GLSL ES 3.0, including data conversion, logic, math, trigonometry, linear algebra, texture lookups, transforms, managing uniform variables, hashing & RNG, and of course managing splat data.

 We use the convention of PascalCase for the names of the `Dyno` classes, and camelCase for the names of equivalent helper functions that are more ergonomic to use.
 For example, you can equivalently write:
 ```typescript